 \VML{ } \emph{Normal forms.} We have explained why abstractions ought to be considered as ``base vectors'' in our calculus.
 We have highlighted the presence of non-terminating terms and infinities, which make it impossible to interpret the calculus in your usual vector space structure.
-The following two results show that terminating closed terms on the other hand can really be viewed as superposition of abstractions.
+The following \VML{two results show }\VS{result shows} that terminating closed terms on the other hand can really be viewed as superpositions of abstractions.

-\VS{\VML{ } Due to space constraints several proposition are given without proof in this version of the paper.
-The reader will find those in the long version \cite{arrighidowek3}.}

-\begin{proposition} An $L$-closed normal form that is not a sum, a product by a scalar, or the null vector is an abstraction. \end{proposition}
+\VML{\begin{prop} An $L$-closed normal form, that is not a sum, a product by a scalar, or the null vector, is an abstraction. \end{prop}}

 \VML{\proof{By induction over term structure.
 Let ${\bf t}$ be a closed normal term that is not a sum, a product by a scalar, or the null vector.
 The term ${\bf t}$ is not a variable because it is closed, hence it is either an abstraction in which case we are done, or an application.
-In this case it has the form $({\bf u}\,{\bf v}_1\,\ldots\,{\bf v}_n)$ where ${\bf u}, {\bf v}_1, \ldots {\bf v}_n$ are normal and closed and $n$ is different from $0$.
+In this case it has the form ${\bf u}\,{\bf v}_1\,\ldots\,{\bf v}_n$ where ${\bf u}, {\bf v}_1, \ldots {\bf v}_n$ are normal and closed and $n$ is different from $0$.
 Neither ${\bf u}$ nor ${\bf v}_1$ is a sum, a product by a scalar, or the null vector since the term being normal we then could apply rules of group $A$.
-Thus by induction hypothesis both terms are abstractions.
-Hence the term is not normal because of rule $B$.}}
+Thus by induction hypothesis, both terms are abstractions, thus the rule $B$ applies and the term ${\bf t}$ is not normal. }}